Backdoor Attacks in Peer-to-Peer Federated Learning: Backdoor Defense

-In this section, we first introduce standard defenses against poisoning attacks in FL and show empirical evidence that these defenses are ineffective, slow down learning speed, and produce a final model with lower accuracy.
-We then show how to modify existing defenses to address specifics of the P2PFL setting and show that our defense can counteract backdoor attacks without a significant drop in model accuracy.
+We first discuss standard defenses against poisoning attacks in FL and show empirical evidence that these defenses are ineffective, achieve slower convergence, and reduce the model accuracy.
+We then propose a new defense against poisoning in P2PFL and show experimentally that our defense counteracts backdoor attacks without a significant drop in model accuracy.